Motor Vehicle Fuel Tax (Gasoline and Gasohol)

 Special Fuels Taxes

 Special fuels include diesel, biodiesel, kerosene, compressed natural gas (CNG), waste oil, liquefied petroleum gas (LPG) known as propane, and soy oil and other blending components.
 A special fuel tax of 23 cents per gallon is imposed on all special fuels sold for use in licensed vehicles.
 A special fuel excise tax of 4 cents per gallon is imposed on dyed (red) diesel, biodiesel, and kerosene and on CNG, waste oil, and soy oil and other blending components sold for uses other than in a licensed vehicle.
 A 2% special fuel excise tax is imposed on LPG for uses other than in a licensed vehicle.
-Effective January 1, 2008, the special fuel excise tax rates are reduced for special fuels sold for use as heating fuel to 1% for LPG and 2 cents per gallon for all other special fuels.
-Effective July 1, 2009, all special fuels sold for use as heating fuel are exempt from tax.
+All special fuels sold for use as heating fuel are exempt from tax.
 The special fuel tax and special fuel excise tax are not subject to refund.

 Aviation Fuel Tax